-Here, you set the maximum supply temperature for the climate system.
+Set the maximum supply temperature for the climate system here.
 If the installation has more than one climate system, individual maximum supply temperatures can be set for each system.
-Climate system 2 - 8 cannot be set to a higher max supply temperature than climate system 1.
+Climate systems 2 - 8 cannot be set to a higher max supply temperature than climate system 1.